3 min read

 2. Use conventional commits - briefly mentioned before, the general idea is to use prefixes, such as : "feat" / "test" / "chore" / "docs" / "fix" etc. - they will help both you in separating your work into manageable chunks and your reviewers, letting them isolate particular changes from the rest of the code.

-4. Separate architecture & scaffold from implementation — that was learnt the hard way, while working with some cloud products.
-Part of the stack changes will have to be separated to go through the deployments fine (think adding GSIs to DynamoDB) — the side benefit of taking this approach are smaller PRs and more atomic commits.
+4. Separate architecture & scaffold from implementation - that was learnt the hard way, while working with some of the cloud products.
+Some of the resource / stack changes will have to be separated to go through the deploys fine (think adding GSIs to DynamoDB - the side benefit of taking this approach are smaller PRs and more atomic commits.

 Seems like it all comes down to planning and scoping down to the smallest possible change iteration.
 Always happy to hear about some new tools I should add to my arsenal on that topic!